oktupol/javascript-chess/README.md

 By now, it is recommended to have your own copy of the application locally.

 Open up the `index.html` file.
 You will see is that it is relatively small.
+Most of the logic is hidden behind a custom HTML element called `chess-board`.
 Below the `chess-board` element, there is a `script` element, in which the `board` constant is initialized.

 Now, open `reference.js`.
 It contains an explanation of all types you're going to work with.
 The most important one, of course, is `Piece`.
 Keep in mind that this file doesn't contain the actual implementation.
 Latter is over in `chess-board-application.js`.
 You may look at it as well, however, it makes heavy use of some advanced javascript features, which, for the purpose of this exercise, you don't have to understand.